-The following specific objectives will be pursued by the DSTS CS-WG:
+The following specific objectives will be pursued by the DSTS_CS-WG:

-- 1. identifying the digital tool needs and challenges by first responders, field workers, scientists, lab personnel, policymakers, national authorities, and communities during crises; - 2. identifying the DSTSs requirements to achieve interoperable, high-quality data, and easy to communicate information for crisis management; - 3. identifying DSTSs characteristics and attributes needed in their design, development, and deployment in crisis situations for the reliable and effective collection, analysis, and dissemination of information with reference to the data value chain; - 4. mapping these to the more general characteristics for Research Commons as provided by e.g. the RDA GORC IG and FAIRSharing; and - 5. developing a recommendation specifying the characteristics of DSTSs required to meet the needs and address the challenges in crisis situations.
+- 1. identifying the digital tool needs and challenges by first responders, field workers, scientists, lab personnel, policymakers, national authorities, and communities during crises, focusing on the data that is needed in the immediate crisis situation, and for immediate decision making.
+This should also provide insight into what is necessary at other stages of a crisis situation, e.g., in the stages of preparation, mitigation, recovery, rebuilding. - 2. identifying the DSTSs requirements to achieve interoperable, high-quality data, and easy to communicate information for crisis management; - 3. identifying DSTSs characteristics and attributes needed in their design, development, and deployment in crisis situations for the reliable and effective collection, analysis, and dissemination of information with reference to the data value chain; - 4. mapping these to the more general characteristics for Research Commons as provided by e.g. the RDA GORC IG and FAIRSharing; and - 5. developing a recommendation specifying the characteristics of DSTSs required to meet the needs and address the challenges in crisis situations.